 ASU’s efforts feed into and harmonize with a statewide initiative, Arizona’s Bioscience Roadmap, to build a robust bioscience economy in Arizona.
 This focused statewide effort began in 2002 with the promulgation of the Bioscience Roadmap that outlined the following returns to the community:

 - greater availability of new medical treatments for Arizona residents

 - opportunity to build a higher-wage, skilled, and technology-driven employment base, with added benefit of an industry that provides jobs at various skill levels

 - greater diversity for Arizona’s economy with a stable sector that balances more cyclical industries.

 Biodesign’s contribution to this enterprise is evidenced in three key areas: capturing significant external funding for the generation of research output; attracting premier scientific talent and high-wage jobs to Arizona; and spurring innovation that produces economic growth.

-Working with ASU’s IP and technology transfer arm, Arizona Technology Enterprises, Biodesign Institute scientists have disclosed more than 500 inventions since inception, resulting in more than 200 U.S. and international patent filings, 45 patents issued, and a dozen startup ventures.
+Working with ASU’s IP and technology transfer arm, Skysong Innovations, Biodesign Institute scientists have disclosed more than 500 inventions since inception, resulting in more than 200 U.S. and international patent filings, 45 patents issued, and a dozen startup ventures.
 Biodesign’s contributions to the state’s workforce development include annual employment and training of more than 50 postdoctoral researchers and 300 undergraduate and graduate students, who will matriculate and enter the workforce.
 Biodesign has also provided hands-on research experiences for undergraduates, high school students and high school teachers to advance Arizona’s STEM education.